MicrosoftDocs/msteams-docs/msteams-platform/toolkit/add-resource.md

 After adding any resource, the changes in your project are as follows:

-- New parameters may be added to azure.parameter.{env}.json to provide required information for provision.
+- New parameters may be added to `azure.parameter.{env}.json` to provide required information for provision.
-- New content are appended to ARM template under `templates/azure` folder except the files under `templates/azure/teamsfx` folder to create the added Azure resources.
+- New content is appended to ARM template under `templates/azure` folder except the files under `templates/azure/teamsfx` folder to create the added Azure resources.
 - The files under `templates/azure/teamsfx` folder are regenerated to ensure TeamsFx required configuration are up to date for added Azure resources.
 - `.fx/projectSettings.json` is updated to track the resources present in your project.